elestilo/el./Minification-of-SCSS-and-JS.md

 # General principles

+## SCSS

-When contributing to the project, please commit your changes to unminified files (i.e. the readable JS files and SCSS files).
-The minification will be handled as part of the release process.
+When updating SCSS files in the WooCommerce project, please commit your changes to both unminified SCSS files and minified CSS files.

-To ensure you can test your changes, run with `SCRIPT_DEBUG` turned on, i.e. add `define( 'SCRIPT_DEBUG', true );` to your wp-config.php.
+To get the minified CSS files, run task `grunt css`.
+Alternatively, if you are performing multiple changes and want grunt to watch all SCSS files and trigger the update automatically, run `grunt watch css` in the woocommerce plugin folder.

-If you want to run the minification anyway, please see the details below.
+For further details on how to set up `grunt`, please see the details section.

 <details>